svisser/crossword/README.md

 ## Reading and writing crosswords

-You can read a crossword from an ipuz file using:
+You can read a crossword from an .ipuz file using:

-    with open('puzzle.ipuz') as f:
+    with open('puzzle.ipuz') as puzzle_file:
-        try:
-            ipuz_dict = ipuz.read(f.read())
+        ipuz_dict = ipuz.read(puzzle_file.read())  # may raise ipuz.IPUZException
-        except ipuz.IPUZException:
-            print("Invalid .ipuz file")

     puzzle = crossword.from_ipuz(ipuz_dict)

-This requires the "ipuz" package to be installed: http://pypi.python.org/pypi/ipuz
+This requires the "ipuz" package to be installed: http://pypi.python.org/pypi/ipuz.